SynchronVM/SynchronVM/spec/architecture.md

 Activate".
 A context is activated by copying the stored register state into the VM.
 Putting a context to sleep works in the reversed way.

+# Memory subsystem

+Each Virtual Machine Container (VMC) has access to a private memory subsystem consisting of a garbage collected heap, array storage memory, constants memory and code memory.

+_Todo: The current garbage collected heap is a placeholder for now.
+Later we plan ot experiment with different kinds of managed memory subsystems that may be better suited for embedded and IoT._

+## Garbage collected heap

+## Array storage

+## Constants memory

+## Code memory

 # Scheduling

 ## Virtual Machine Container Scheduling